MartaKliuchnik/hospital-appointment-scheduler/README.md

 Status code: **201 Created**

 Description: The user has been successfully registered.
-The response includes a success message and the client_id of the newly created client.
+The response includes a success message and the clientId of the newly created client.

 ```
 {
   "message": "User registered successfully",
-  "client_id": 1
+  "clientId": 1
 }
 ```